taxjar/taxjar-api-docs/source/includes/endpoints/_rates.md

   'freight_taxable': True
 }>
 ```

-Shows the sales tax rates for a given location.
+Shows the sales tax rates for a given location.</br>
+*Please note that this only returns the full combined rate for a given location.
+During an actual sales tax calculation, you may see differences.
+Please use our <a href='https://developers.taxjar.com/api/reference/#post-calculate-sales-tax-for-an-order'>/v2/taxes endpoint </a> for actual calculations.*

 #### Request